 For more information on Australia’s international collaboration:

-- Department of Education and Training’s webpage on the Australia-Japan education and research relationship
+- Department of Education’s webpage on the Australia-Japan education and research relationship

-- Australian Government’s Science webpage on Australia’s international relationships for scientific collaboration
+- Department of Industry, Science and Innovation's webpage on Australia’s international relationships for scientific collaboration

 Recent activities have included: